 How To Measure Coffee Beans

-There is absolutely no doubt that best way for you to measure coffee accurately is to use a coffee scale.
+There is absolutely no doubt that the best way for you to measure coffee accurately is to use a coffee scale.
 The small investment is worth it as you will be weighing both the coffee grounds and the water used.

 Your investment will pay for itself in a perfect Cuppa Joe every single time you make one.
 As each bean is different in its density, not only varying due to the roast, they vary from place of origin and each bean tastes different and has its own flavor characteristics and profile.

 To get the most value, in terms of taste, you will need to weigh your grounds using a coffee scale.
-It would such a shame to invest in great single origin beans and use too few grounds and not get the full flavor from the beans.
+It would be such a shame to invest in great single origin beans and use too few grounds and not get the full flavor from the beans.
 It would be pretty bad if you used too many grounds and got too strong a flavor from them.

 To correctly weight your grounds – which is the best way, when compared to weighing the whole beans simply place a small container on your scales, press tare to zero out your scales, so they do not include the weight of the container.